craig-feldman/touch-bar-clock/README.md

 ## Resetting the elapsed time

 Resetting the elapsed time should be used when returning from a break.
-The clock colour will return to the oriignal green and the transition will restart.
+The clock colour will return to the original green and the transition will restart.